Adaptive Manipulation using Behavior Trees: Related Work

+Reactive BTs are particularly relevant to our problem; they use a planning algorithm to automatically create and update a BT on the fly based on observations during task execution, achieving robot behavior that is adaptive to uncertain and changing environments \cite{RBTs, RBTs_2}.
+While this is very promising work, due to the safety-critical nature of the manipulation tasks we aim to tackle, we will opt for an approach that provides a more predictable method of handling failure preemption and recovery.

-\textit{Wu et. al.} \cite{BT_FMEA} propose an automated BT error recovery framework that uses a Bayesian Network (BN) as a decision model for error recovery upon task failure, alongside a human-made Failure Mode and Effects Analysis (FMEA) chart used to inform the network of possible sources of error (such as wrong pose, collision, or object not present) as well as the corresponding solutions.
-The FMEA chart and BN are used to determine the appropriate solution from a predetermined selection when task failure occurs.
-However, note that this does not permit preempting of task failure, only recovery once failure has already occurred.
-In contrast, we will consider reactive robot behavior that will adapt to best suit a particular task instance beyond failure recovery approaches, such as preemptive reactive behavior that interrupts the current attempt prior to failure.
+On the other hand, \textit{Wu et. al.} \cite{BT_FMEA} propose an automated BT error recovery framework that uses a Bayesian Network (BN) as a decision model for error recovery upon task failure, alongside a human-made Failure Mode and Effects Analysis (FMEA) chart used to inform the network of possible sources of error as well as the corresponding solutions.
+In contrast, we desire a robot behavior that can preempt failure entirely by stopping and re-attempting the task once a safety condition is violated, potentially using a different strategy.

-\textit{Moubarak et. al.} \cite{NonBTAdaptiveManipulation} developed an optimization algorithm that allowed a robot to adapt the posture of its arm in response to a change in the magnitude of an external load during manipulation to prevent it from tipping over.
-The algorithm would be invoked whenever some stability assurance condition was broken, repositioning the robot with respect to the object to minimize the eccentricity of the external load and thus increase maximum payload capacity.
-In this way, the robot reactively responded to unexpected changes in the task instance and adapted the current strategy to optimize performance.
-While this is an excellent example of the type of behavior we would like to achieve, the solution proposed was highly problem-specific and only considered stability of the robot; in contrast we propose a general framework that can be readily applied to a wide range of manipulation tasks.

-In light of the existing literature, the key contribution of our work is a simple framework for adaptive manipulation behavior, implemented as a BT, wherein the robot is able to reactively select from and switch between a discrete set of manipulation strategies.
-This framework readily facilitates the following functionalities: \begin{itemize} \item Selecting and switching between strategies to best suit a particular task instance based on task-related data, considering factors such as speed and maximum permitted torque. \item Learning from past attempts to optimize performance, for example learning the optimal strategy or sequence of strategies for different task instances. \item Preempting task failure to either change to a more feasible strategy or safely exit the task before catastrophic failure occurs. \item Straightforward integration as a subtree within any BT-based robot task planning system. \end{itemize} This framework is a powerful addition to the toolset for generating BT-based task plans both manually and automatically.

-We first propose a simple yet effective behavior tree design for general adaptive behavior and then apply it in the context of manipulation.
-We then test it against baseline behaviors that can only use a single manipulation strategy.